stacks-network/docs/_core/smart/tutorial.md

 [Install Visual Studio Code](https://code.visualstudio.com/download) and be sure to install the following extensions for the best coding experience:

-- [Clarity](https://marketplace.visualstudio.com/items?itemName=blockstack.clarity), the official language extension by Blockstack
+- [Clarity](https://marketplace.visualstudio.com/items?itemName=blockstack.clarity), the official language extension by Blockstack that defines the Clarity language for VS COde and provides auto-complete and syntax highlighting.
-- [clarity-lsp](https://marketplace.visualstudio.com/items?itemName=lgalabru.clarity-lsp), which will add auto-complete and inline help functionality to VS Code
+- [clarity-lsp](https://marketplace.visualstudio.com/items?itemName=lgalabru.clarity-lsp), which adds inline help functionality for Clarity to VS Code
-- [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), which will provide helpful colorization of matching pairs of parentheses while you code
+- [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), which adds helpful colorization of matching pairs of parentheses while you code

 > **Note**: If you need help installing extensions, review [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) in the Visual Studio Code docs.